Power Glendale with Renewable Energy

 Don’t we need that extra power?

 No. GWP wants to build overcapacity to become a power exporter.
 This excess power means more pollution in Glendale so that the city can pocket the extra revenue.
 Immediately after the Grayson expansion, Glendale will have an excess of about 40% over the absolute peak demand.
 By 2035, once rooftop solar has ramped up and demand has fallen, the excess will about 75%!
 Find out more here.

 Isn’t the plant old?
 Does it need to be updated?

-Only some parts of it are old.
-The most recent plant was built in 2003.
-GWP has spent millions in the last decade upgrading the older parts to run more reliably.
-A recent GWP plant manager said that the older plants are good to run another 10 years.
+Only some parts of Grayson are old.
+The most recent turbine unit in the plant was built in 2003.
+A recent GWP plant manager said that the older plants are good to run for another 10 years.
 We have a pending public records request to find out the actual cost of maintaining the plant.
-The cost of maintaining it has to be less than the proposed new plant that would cost $16 million/year for 30 years to build.
+The cost of maintaining Grayson is likely less the proposed expansion that would cost at least $27 million/year for 30 years (including interest).

-If the plant lifespan is reduced due to transition to renewable energy, how would the financials look?
+If the Grayson’s lifespan is reduced due to California renewable energy laws , how does this impact us financially?

 Questions about Health:

 Yes, the plant would be substantially bigger.
 GWP plans to remove old units that are currently capable of producing about 185 MW of power and replace them with new units rated at 262 MW, an increase of over 40%.

 The increase in pollution is alarming.
 See below (taken from GWP Environmental Impact Report).
 Remember these numbers represent the amount of increase of pollutants – 100% is double the current amount.